 Replace gutters and downspouts

 If your home has an older gutter system, odds are it's also suffering from peeling paint, rust spots, or other problems that can convey a sense of neglect.
 Replace old systems with newer, snap-fit vinyl gutter systems that go together with few tools and require no painting.
-Copper systems, while pricier, convey an unmistakable look of quality.
+Copper systems, while pricier, convey an unmistakable look of quality and pretty curb appeal.

 Dress up the driveway

 If your driveway is cracked or stained or has vegetation sprouting from it, you can upgrade it for curb appeal without doing a complete redo.
 First repair the cracks and stains (and kill the weeds), then dress it up by staining the concrete or affixing flagstones.
 If you need more room to move your car or park, add stone, brick, or pavers to the sides of the drive to widen it with flair.

 Well-designed walkways make your home feel warm and inviting.
 For a dramatic improvement to a straight concrete path, replace it with a contoured one made of stone or brick.
 For a less radical upgrade to your curb appeal, apply a colored concrete resurfacer to the old walkway, then edge with brick or stone borders.
 Brick pavers offer traditional, classic beauty to the landscape of any home.

 Porch and stoop railings can deteriorate quickly if not treated properly.
 If your railings are past their prime, look for quality wood or metal components to replace the existing material and improve curb appeal.
 As with other improvements attached directly to the house, make sure the color, scale, design, details, and material are compatible with the home's main features.

 Nothing carries pedigree and permanence like stone.
 It's a great option for dressing up exterior features such as concrete foundations, column footings, and other masonry details.
 Natural and manufactured stone can be costly options for large expanses, but both are affordable and well suited for use as accent material.